michael-patzer/ResetAllSimulators/README.md

 Applescript to reset all iOS Simulators' Contents &amp; Settings

+## Notes
+In Mavericks, you must go to your Security & Privacy preference pane in System Preferences.
+From there, select the Privacy tab and then Accessibility.
+Enable AppleScript Editor under "Allow the apps below to control your computer."

 ## Running the script
 <b>Option 1:</b> The "Reset All Simulators.scpt" script can be run standalone by opening with Applescript and pressing the Run button.